nu-radio/NuRadioMC/CONTRIBUTING.md

 NuRadioMC tries to follow PEP-8 coding conventions, https://www.python.org/dev/peps/pep-0008/

 Please document your code extensively, especially the physics behind it.
+Each function should come with its doc string where all variables are defined.
 All variables representing something with a unit, must make use of the NuRadioMC/utilities/units convention.
 Please avoid adding additional dependencies without clearing this with the core developers.